These three little paradises in Haute-Savoie will make you fall for them

 PlaceIdeal seasonAccessNature bonus

-ChamonixAll year (skiing, mountaineering, hiking)A40, Mont-Blanc Express trainPlanètes Trail in Les Houches for a 360° crowd-free panorama
+ChamonixYear-round (skiing, mountaineering, hiking)A40, Mont-Blanc Express trainPlanètes trail at Les Houches for a crowd-free 360° panorama

 YvoireApril – Oct.D1005, lake shuttlesSunset cruise to Nyon or Geneva

-Whether gliding across a translucent lake, brushing against eternal snows, or getting lost behind the flowered ramparts of a medieval village, Haute-Savoie offers an inexhaustible range of sensations.
-These three little corners of paradise have one thing in common: they invite you to slow down, to contemplate, to breathe more deeply.
-The crush is inevitable; now you just have to decide which one will make your heart beat fastest.
+Whether it’s gliding on a crystal-clear lake, brushing past eternal snows, or getting lost behind the flowered ramparts of a medieval village, Haute-Savoie offers an inexhaustible range of sensations.
+These three corners of paradise share one thing: they invite slowing down, contemplating, and breathing deeper.
+The heart’s favorite is inevitable; now you just have to choose which will make yours beat fastest.

 About the author